vinli/docs/web/telemetry-services/device-messages.rst

       Accept: application/json

 * `until` - Results will contain snapshots whose timestamps are less than or equal to the `until` value.
 If an `until` value is not specified, the current time when the call is made will be used as the `until` value.
 * `since` - Results will contain snapshots whose timestamps are greater than the `since` value.
-If an `since` value is not specified, no lower limit will be placed on the returned snapshots.
+If a `since` value is not specified, no lower limit will be placed on the returned snapshots.
 * `limit` - Results will contain no more than `limit` number of snapshots